If you have ever wondered what a line manager does, this is the article for you.

 For all existing policies and any new policies that they are asked to implement, a line manager will need to explain to their team:

-– What the company’s aims are.
+– What the company’s aims are (see management statistics here for more details).

 – How this policy fits with those aims.